 Domain name trade might be more complicated than expected, but if you take a shot with your imagination and creativity, it can be a great business.
 It is not an overnight financial gain, but it can be all you need.
 We can only guess how many of those Internet pioneers made a great profit off the domain names they took at the start.
 It is more crowded nowadays, but if you are creative enough, you can make your own space for success.

 You can sell one or a few domain names right from your couch and make a fortune.
 It sounds like a lottery, but that’s life.
 Luck is pretty desirable too, and it seems like it follows all the great ideas as long as you’re willing to wait for your foresight to come true.
 If you have a vision, then realize it.
 It might be tricky and demand your patience, but it might be worth it.
 You won’t know if you don’t try.

 By now, you must be aware that this industry and complimentary services are about to grow exponentially.

 Can a domain be credible if the website is hacked or down often?
 Packed with trojan viruses, hosted on an IP address that’s blacklisted constantly?
-Is it the same if your website is hosted in New York with secondary power, and an Internet connection, or in some third-world country in an apartment?
+Is it the same if your website is hosted in New York with secondary power and an Internet connection or in some third-world country in an apartment?
 I believe that in the world of IT, technical information deserves to play a more important role.
 I also think that serious companies cannot have a website that is not regularly updated!
 This harms the users, and there’s no way they can protect themselves from the companies they are buying from!
-You visit a website and you get a virus, this has to stop.
-If you are visiting a website that is spamming, experiencing downtime every few days, has phishing problems, this should be prevented.
+You visit a website, and you get a virus, this has to stop.
+If you are visiting a website that is spamming, experiencing downtime every few days or has phishing problems, this should be prevented.